aquality-automation/aquality-selenium-dotnet/docs/General.en.md

 #### 2.7.
 CLOUD USAGE

-To set up the run on the remote server with Selenium Grid (Selenoid, Zalenium) or on such platforms as BrowserStack, Saucelabs, etc., it is require to set correct value of URL for connection to the service in `remoteConnectionUrl` parameter in [settings.json](../Aquality.Selenium/src/Aquality.Selenium/Resources/settings.json) file.
+To set up the run on the remote server with Selenium Grid (Selenoid, Zalenium) or on such platforms as BrowserStack, Saucelabs, etc., it is required to set correct value of URL for connection to the service in `remoteConnectionUrl` parameter in [settings.json](../Aquality.Selenium/src/Aquality.Selenium/Resources/settings.json) file.
 Also make sure that `isRemote` parameter has value **true**.
 For example, URL for BrowserStack can be the following [https://USERNAME:AUTOMATE_KEY@hub-cloud.browserstack.com/wd/hub](https://USERNAME:AUTOMATE_KEY@hub-cloud.browserstack.com/wd/hub).

 #### 2.8.
 ACTIONS HIGHLIGHTING